 The above parameters in the table 6.1.x.1-1are described as follows:

-- UE ID: Identifier for the UE which can be identified by SUPI/IMSI, GPSI/MSISDN, etc.
+- List of SUPIs: list of Identifiers for the UE which can be identified by SUPI/IMSI.

-- DualSteer Allowed: Indicate whether the UE is allowed to be used for DualSteer.
+- DualSteer Authorization: Indicate whether the UE is authorized to use the DualSteer service.

 - Associated SUPI/IMSI: Indicate the associated UE identifier sharing a DualSteer device, which can be identified by SUPI/IMSI.

-- Primary/Leading Device: Optionally, only if when the DualSteer Authorization Allowed is true.
-Indicate whether the UE is the primary/leading device, that is, the preferred device within the HPLMN.

-- DualSteer Device for Emergency service indicator: Optionally, only if when the DualSteer device indicator is true.
-Indicate whether the UE belonging to the DualSteer device applies for emergency service.
+-

-- Access Type/RAT Allowed: Indicate which Access Type/RAT canbe accessed by the DualSteer Device.
+- Access Type/RAT restriction: Indicate which Access Type/RAT cannot be accessed by the DualSteer Device.

-NOTE: The DualSteer Subscription data can be a single Subscription data type in the UDM/UDR or a part of Access and Mobility Subscription data and/or Session Management Subscription data.

 After provisioning the DualSteer Subscription data in the UE subscription data, the UDM in the 5GS can identify and associate the two subscriptions/SUPIs for the DualSteer Device if it has two single UEs.

 6.1.X.2 Procedures